francesconazzaro/pangeo-forge/docs/file_patterns.md

 pattern.concat_sequence_lens
 ```

-We can see the the property `concat_sequence_lens` now exposes the total logical
+We can see that the property `concat_sequence_lens` now exposes the total logical
 length of the `time` dimension, which is very useful to recipes.

 ```{note}